 Omni Station size

 Another con is that, like the X1, the Omni station on the T10 is very big.
-It’s the largest robot vacuum system by volume we’ve ever tested, so you probably should have an idea of where you want to keep it in your house.
+It’s the largest robot vacuum system by volume we’ve ever evaluated, so you probably should have an idea of where you want to keep it in your house.

-All in all, though, the Ecovacs Deebot T10 Omni is one of the best robot vacuum systems in the world.
+All in all, the Ecovacs Deebot T10 Omni is one of the best robot vacuum systems in the world.
 It is a bit pricey.
 But, if you like the idea of an automated floor cleaning system that is way above average with its cleaning ability and power specs, with almost every extra feature you could ask for, the T10 is a solid choice.

 Deebot T10 Omni Specs